South Africa: Social and Political Transformation

 - The Mandela House – the former home of Nelson and Winnie Mandela, now a museum

 In week six of the program, students undertake an eight-day rural homestay during which they live with families in the Amacambini Reserve, about a 90-minute drive north of Durban.
-During this excursion, students engage in a special educational program with the graduating class at Amatikulu High School.
+During this excursion, students engage in a special educational program with the graduating class at Amatikulu High School and a project focused on restorative justice and art therapy at a local prison with members of Phoenix Zululand.

 Hluhluwe-Umfolozi Game Reserve

-Students visit the Hluhluwe-Umfolozi Game Reserve, one of the largest and oldest game reserves in South Africa, where, with luck, they may spot the "Big Five" (lion, leopard, buffalo, elephant, and black and white rhinoceros), as well as giraffes and zebras.
+Students visit the Hluhluwe-Umfolozi Game Reserve, the oldest game reserve in South Africa and one of the largest, where, with luck, they may spot the "Big Five" (lion, leopard, buffalo, elephant, and black and white rhinoceros) as well as giraffes and zebras.

-During the evaluation period, the program visits Cape Town, where students typically visit Robben Island and Table Mountain.
-Students may also have some time to explore the city on their own.
+In the final week, the program travels to Cape Town, where students typically visit Robben Island — experiencing firsthand the prison that held Nelson Mandela and the struggle’s most important figures during apartheid.
+Students visit Table Mountain — Cape Town’s dramatic backdrop — and have some time to explore the city on their own.

 Duration: 15 weeks